Homemade Cookie Cereal

 - Unsalted butter – If you don’t have unsalted butter on hand, add a touch less salt in the recipe.

-- Light brown sugar – This has a less pronounced molasses flavor than dark brown sugar, but in a pinch, dark brown can be used.
+- Granulated sugar and light brown sugar – Light brown sugar has a less pronounced molasses flavor than dark brown sugar, but in a pinch, dark brown can be used.

 - Vanilla extract – Make sure to use pure vanilla extract to add great flavor to these!

-- Standard Dry Ingredients: all-purpose flour, baking soda, cornstarch, salt
+- Other Standard Cookie Ingredients: all-purpose flour, baking soda, cornstarch, salt, egg

 - Mini chocolate chips – Mini chocolate chips are important here!
 Since the cookie cereal is so small, you need miniature chips so the cookies aren’t dominated by the chocolate.
 They also stick better and won’t fall out as easily.